MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

         [in] COREWEBVIEW2_PERMISSION_KIND permissionKind,
         [in] LPCWSTR origin,
         [in] COREWEBVIEW2_PERMISSION_STATE state);

-  /// Invokes the handler with a collection of nondefault permission settings
-  /// for the given permission kind.
-Use this method to get the permission state
-  /// set in the current and previous sessions for a particular permission kind.
-  ///
-  /// \snippet ScenarioPermissionManagement.cpp
-  HRESULT GetNonDefaultPermissionCollectionForKind(
-      [in] COREWEBVIEW2_PERMISSION_KIND permissionKind,
-      [in] ICoreWebView2GetNonDefaultPermissionCollectionCompletedEventHandler*
-          completedHandler);

   /// Invokes the handler with a collection of all nondefault permission settings.
   /// Use this method to get the permission state set in the current and previous